seanelliott86/personal-site/src/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library.md

 ---
 Accessibility is not just a nice-to-have, it’s a fundamental requirement for creating inclusive and user-friendly web experiences.
 Forms are the most common interactive elements where accessibility gaps can significantly impact user experience.
 Issues like missing labels, improper focus management, or inappropriate use of ARIA (Accessible Rich Internet Applications) can make forms unusable—not just for users relying on assistive technologies but for everyone.

 Usually I like to keep things pretty plain on this blog and talk about the fundamentals of the web, you know HTML, CSS and some JS.
-Buuuut one of the tools in a developer’s toolbox is React Testing Library (RTL) and with React being one of the most popular frameworks - and one i use daily - it’s worth exploring how RTL can double as a tool for catching and validating accessibility concerns.
+Buuuut one of the tools in a developer’s toolbox is [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) (RTL) and with React being one of the most popular frameworks (and one I use daily) it’s worth exploring how RTL can double as a tool for catching and validating accessibility concerns.

 ## Why not \[inset name of testing library] for accessibility testing?

-Unlike traditional testing libraries that focus on implementation details like class names or attributes, RTL emphasizes testing the way users interact with them.
-It’s about replicating real-world usage: finding elements by accessible names, testing keyboard interactions, and focusing on visible content.
+Unlike traditional testing libraries that focus on implementation details like class names or attributes, RTL emphasises testing the way users interact with them.
+It’s all about replicating real-world usage: finding elements by accessible names, testing keyboard interactions, and focusing on visible content.

-Yet, in my experience, many developers still approach testing with RTL like they’re using old unit testing tools—prioritizing underlying code over user experience.
+Yet, in my experience, many developers still approach testing with RTL like they’re using old unit testing tools - prioritising the underlying code over the actual in browser experience.
 RTL offers a shift in mindset, encouraging tests that mimic how users interact with a site.

 ## Setting Up React Testing Library